-- 3.3.1.
-EFRA Grand Prix have the status of "Open EFRA International Championships" of the organising country. - 3.3.2.
+3.3.2.
 Each EFRA member-country may organize 1 (one) official EFRA Grand Prix per year per class.
 Each section may run a maximum of 3 (three) EFRA Grand Prix per year.

-For large scale section only: Limit strictly to 4 EFRA GP per year, (4 EFRA GP instead of 3 will allow a right to make mistakes, or an absence on 1 EFRA GP).
 An EFRA Grand Prix must have an EFRA Sanction.
 In order to obtain such, an application must be sent to the EFRA General Secretary to be received at the designated date.